cfpb-sandbox/design-system/docs/components/heroes.md

               </style>
           </section>
         variation_description: >-
           A hero consists of a headline, a small amount of additional sub-heading text and an image.
 Its background color or image is flush with the sides of the screen, and the content is vertically centered.
         variation_name: Standard hero with illustration
+        variation_specs: >-
+          #### Hero with photograph

+          * Two images must be created, one for large and one for small screens

+          * Large and small screen images should contain the same elements but can differ compositionally

+          * When selecting a photo include a 30px horizontal margin of clear space between text and image area

+          * Type contrast ratios cannot be mathematically determined for photos so special care should be paid when selecting these images

+          * To conserve vertical space, small screen image should be as short as possible

+          * Photo dimensions for large screens (exact): 1230px x 285px

+          * Photo dimensions for small screens: 600px (exact) x 338px (maximum)

+          ![Image of larger photographic hero graphic with dimensions](/design-system/images/uploads/hero_style_photo_large.png
+          "Image of larger photographic hero graphic with dimensions")

+          ![Image of smaller photographic hero graphic with dimensions](/design-system/images/uploads/hero_style_photo_small.png
+          "Image of smaller photographic hero graphic with dimensions")
       - variation_code_snippet: |-
           <section class="m-hero m-hero__knockout" id="hero2">
               <div class="m-hero_wrapper wrapper">